Abe Nouk is a self-taught spoken-word poet.

 Mihilini Fernando is an editor at Right Now.

-Monique Hurley is a Senior Lawyer with the Human Rights Law Centre.
-You can find her on Twitter at @monique_hurley.
+Monique Hurley is a Managing Lawyer at the Human Rights Law Centre.

 Nadia is a dental surgeon with a masters degree in public health from the University of Melbourne.
 She works at the Murdoch Children’s Research Institute in genomics research and as a teaching associate at the University of Melbourne.
 She is passionate about refugee and migrant health, gender equity and human rights advocacy.